Glossary of terms – breast cancer conditions

 A condition that causes swelling in the body’s tissues, most commonly the arms and legs.

 The menopause happens when a woman stops having periods and is no longer able to get pregnant naturally.
-Medical menopause can be caused by treatment such as surgery to remove the ovaries, chemotherapy or radiotherapy.
+Medical menopause can be caused by treatment such as surgery to remove the ovaries, chemotherapy, hormone therapy or radiotherapy to the pelvis area.

 Neutropenia occurs when a person has a low level of neutrophils.
 Neutrophils are a type of white blood cell made in the bone marrow which helps the body fight infection.